 2Individuals who spend less than US\$1,000 a year on purchasing art both offline and online.
-3Art buyers that started collecting art less than three

-Art buyers that started collecting art less than three years ago.
-Active eplice by yors are defined as in this buyer.
+3Art buyers that started collecting art less than three years ago.

-4 Active online buyers are defined as individuals who have bought art online in the last 12 months.
+4Active online buyers are defined as individuals who have bought art online in the last 12 months.